abitofalchemy/Frienso/FriensoAlpha/README.md

                     access one's network location to make the best decision/choices possible with all possible information available.

+                    03Jun14/SA: Fixed the way the welcome view is integrated at installation time;
+                    - {working on} Adding more interaction to the mapview pins

 * ver 1.5 build 61 - Moved bubbles back to the mapView (but will only show one for a friend with an ongoing